-Mondelez International Inc. (MDLZ), the snacks and coffee business spun off from Kraft Foods Inc. this week, expects sales of its Tassimo coffee pods to grow about 25 percent in Europe this year.
+Mondelez International Inc. (MDLZ:US), the snacks and coffee business spun off from Kraft Foods Inc. this week, expects sales of its Tassimo coffee pods to grow about 25 percent in Europe this year.

 Growth for the year-to-date has been around that level and “we’re looking forward to continue at least that growth rate” for the full year, Hubert Weber, president of the company’s coffee business, said in an interview in Zurich.

 The company has broadened the range of beverages for the Tassimo system, introducing flavoured lattes and chai latte, and is expanding into new markets such as Russia and South Korea.
 Mondelez is also considering the introduction of Tassimo in China.
 Increased competition is helping to boost market penetration for single-serve coffee in Europe, Weber said.

 “We are very happy with Tassimo -- it is this year the fast-growing single-serve system in Europe,” Weber said.